apostrophecms/docs/docs/reference/api/authentication.md

 ApiKey myapikey1029384756
 ```

-Alternatively you may pass the api key as the `apikey` or `apiKey` query parameter:
+Alternatively, you may pass the api key as the `apikey` or `apiKey` query parameter:

 ```
 http://example.net/api/v1/article?apikey=myapikey1029384756